 - Naltrexone is an alternative to acamprosate but it is usually only prescribed by specialists.

 - Disulfiram is another medicine which is sometimes recommended by hospital specialists following a successful detox.
+It is better known as the name of one of the brands, Antabuse®.
 When you take disulfiram you get very unpleasant symptoms if you drink any alcohol - for example:

 - Being sick (vomiting).